 There are no make-ups for quizzes, no exceptions.
-Under certain restricted circumstances (below) an excused absence from a quiz or exam may be granted.
-Travel plans, family obligations, etc. are not valid excuses and will result in a zero on either.
+Under certain restricted circumstances (see below) an excused absence from a quiz or exam may be granted.
+Travel plans, family obligations, etc. are not valid excuses and will result in a zero on the missed quiz or exam.